pradaxuan/gopro-studio/README.md

 ## Visual guide

 - Launch the app.
 - Click on add cameras.
-Here you can add yuour cameras based on their serial number and re-name them, order them and dele them.
+Here you can add your cameras based on their serial number and re-name them, order them and dele them.

 <img width="1246" height="688" alt="screenshot-2026-09-08_13-41-13" src="https://github.com/user-attachments/assets/37303ebc-818d-4025-9027-4f598aede5f5" />